Updates for Fall Line Spring 2025:

 Dr Andreas Stridsland grew up in a Danish household in West Vancouver with the mountains and ocea...
 Read More

-Emilie is the lead physiotherapist with Fall Line.
+Emilie is the lead physiotherapist for Fall Line.
 She holds a Bachelor of Human Kinetics and a Master of Physical Therapy.
 She is certified in Strength and Conditioning, Functional Dry Needling, Orthopaedic Manual Therapy (Level 2), Concussion and Vestibular Management, and K-Taping. __ Emilie has worked with many team sports and athletes, including traveling full-time with the US Snowboard Halfpipe Team, and Freestyle Canada’s Ski Halfpipe and Moguls Teams. __ In her spare time you can find her biking, skiing, volunteering as the race director for SORCA and in the outdoors with her partner and dog Dotty.

 Select a session from the list on the left